Retirement Benefits

 COLA: December 31 vs. January 1

-If you retire on December 31, 2023, your COLA would be based on the CPI for 2024, and you would receive your first COLA May 1, 2025.
-If you retire instead on January 1, 2024, that single day’s difference can delay the first eligibility by up to one year and you wouldn’t receive your first COLA until May 1, 2026.
+If you retire on December 31, 2025, you would receive your first COLA May 1, 2027.
+If you retire instead on January 1, 2026, that single day’s difference can delay the first eligibility by up to one year and you wouldn’t receive your first COLA until May 1, 2028.
 Retirees receive an annual COLA in the May 1 warrant of each year.

 CalPERS Quick Tip: Choosing a Retirement Date